-Editor’s Note: Ahead of Women’s History Month, we asked female communicators, during a virtual roundtable, about advancing in their PR careers, starting their own agencies and how the last few years of more flexible work have shifted the paradigm.
+Editor’s Note: For Women’s History Month, we asked female communicators, during a virtual roundtable, about advancing in their PR careers, starting their own agencies and how the last few years of more flexible work have shifted the paradigm.

 Our guests included: Bernadette Adams Davis, founder, Bernadette Davis Communications; Talia Beckett Davis, founder, Women in PR North America; and Melissa Vela-Williamson, founder, MVW Communications.